LimHyungTae/rgbdsaver/README.md

 3. ```roslaunch rgbdsaver parse_rgbd.launch```

+4. After finishing play the ros bag file, run `rostopic pub /savetext std_msgs/Float32 "data: 0.0"` to save **rgbd_assoc.txt** file. (line 29~39 in `node/src/RGBDSaver.cpp`)

-4. Thus, the organisational structure of the dataset is as follows:
+5. Thus, the organisational structure of the dataset is as follows:

 ```
 /$savedir$/rgb/   - folder containing all color images
 /$savedir$/depth/ - folder containing all depth images
-/$savedir$/rgbd_assoc.txt - folder sequences for StaticFusion (may not necessary).
+/$savedir$/rgbd_assoc.txt - Sequences for StaticFusion.
+If your goal is not to run StaticFusion, this file may not be necessary.
 ```

 ## Descriptions